 Other triggers involve medicine, the skin and food.
 About 10 percent of reported medicine allergies are caused by a reaction to penicillin, or penicillin-based antibiotics, resulting in swelling in the face and trouble breathing.
 The skin can also show irritation from substances like Latex.
 Lastly, some common food allergies towards eggs, milk, shellfish, and peanuts cause the same reactions.

 How the Body Reacts

 When your body encounters an unknown substance, your immune system will recognize this substance and classify it as friendly or foreign and begin responding to it.
 Messages will be sent throughout the body, to certain organs and systems, to release histamines, chemicals made by the immune system to help fight off any harmful/foreign substance.
 With allergies, substances like pollen and dust seem harmless, but your body sees it as a threat.

-Once histamines are released into the body, blood flow in affected areas increase and cause inflammation.
-Inflammation then allows the immune system to work more and repair those affected areas.
-An example is when you get a stuffy or runny nose due to seasonal allergies, resulting in you sneezing more and even having a sore throat.
+Once histamines are released into the body, blood flow in the affected areas will increase and cause inflammation.
+Inflammation allows the immune system to work more and repair those areas.
+An example is when you get a stuffy or runny nose, leading you to sneeze more and even have a sore throat.

-Symptoms vary depending on the severity of an allergic reaction.
-Most people would experience mild symptoms, similar to those of a common cold.
+Symptoms vary depending on the severity of the allergy.
+Most people experience mild symptoms, similar to those of a common cold.
 Sneezing, watery eyes, and a stuffy nose are perfect examples.
 Severe cases, though, have a few additional symptoms.
 Swelling of the lips, tongue, face, or throat.
 Chest tightness.
 Nausea and vomiting.
 These symptoms should be treated right away before they get worse.